Introduction

 • context.workflow.absolute-path: The absolute workflow path.

-• context.workflow.user: The name of the KNIME Server user that executes the workflow.
+• context.workflow.username: The name of the KNIME Hub or KNIME Server user that executes the workflow.

 • context.workflow.temp.location: The path of the workflow temporary location.